Patrick-hugo/Patrick-hugo/README.md

 - 👋 Hi, I’m @Patrick-hugo
-- 👀 I’m interested in ... studying JavaScript and React.
+- 👀 I’m interested in ... studying Java.
 - 🌱 I’m currently learning ...
-JavaScript
+Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...